Effects Tools¶

 Cylinder Vertical: warps the photograph around a vertical cylinder.

-Cylinder H/V: warps the photograph around a 2 cylinders, vertical and horizontal.
+Cylinder H/V: warps the photograph around 2 cylinders, one vertical and one horizontal.

-Caricature: distorts photograph with ‘Fish Eyes’ effect inverted.
+Caricature: distorts photograph with an inverted ‘Fish Eyes’ effect.

 Multiple Corners: splits the photograph like a multiple corners pattern.